 Having a small profile bag as your secondary travel bag is important.
 I have learned this lesson the hard way during my early years of traveling abroad.
-On my first trip to London I carried a larger daytime travel bag, and filled it with everything I thought I might possibly need.
+On my first trip to London, I carried a larger daytime travel bag and filled it with everything I thought I might possibly need.
 What ended up happening was that I killed my back lugging a huge (and heavy) bag around with me all day, full of stuff that I never used!
 So my back pain was for nothing.

-By choosing a small secondary travel bag, it’s important that it is super functional with pockets and options for organization.
+By choosing a small secondary travel bag, it’s important that it is super functional with pockets and options for the organization.
 After all, you don’t want to be rummaging around in one open compartment simply trying to find your wallet!
 It is also very important to consider the type of pockets in the bag and how things will stay secure from thieves.
 Unfortunately, thieves are out there.
 But usually, they are looking for easy targets…so don’t be one of them!
-My current daytime travel bag has pockets within pockets.
+My current travel day bag has pockets within pockets.
 This keeps me very organized, but also makes accessing items more difficult for pickpockets.

 Having a variety of pockets inside your daytime travel bag isn’t enough, you also want to have options on the outside of the bag.
 The main reason is that there are some items that don’t need to be as secure as others, like maps or sunglasses (at least my $5 sunglasses anyway).
 And I want to be able to access these items quicker without having to open the main compartment of the bag.
-With my current travel bag, I’m able to store these items in convenient outside pockets.
+With my current day bag, I’m able to store these items in convenient outside pockets.

 Also, it is nice to have separate outside pockets to store liquid items so that they don’t leak all over your important items inside the main compartment.
-For example, I always try to bring a small bottle of bugspray and sunblock with me on my travels.
+For example, I always try to bring a small bottle of bug spray and sunblock with me on my travels.
 And I don’t want those small bottles to explode and get all over my cell phone or wallet.

 Lastly carrying a bottle of water is very important, especially if you will be out hiking or exploring for long periods of time.
 With my previous daytime travel bags, I had to store the water bottle in the main compartment, where it would get knocked around…and usually leak all over my important stuff!
 But my new travel bag has a small outer pocket that is made for water bottles, perfect!